kitmi/jacaranda/packages/data/docs/manual.md

 When executing transactions, `DbModel` (i.e. `entity.db` or `app.db()`) will fork a new instance containing a dedicated connection for a transaction.

-The business logic of the whole transaction should be wrapped in a async function and should use the newly given `db` object as **_db** in below example.
+The business logic of the whole transaction should be wrapped in an async function and should use the newly given `db` object as **_db** in below example.

 ```js
   // Transaction